The Real Dogs of

 Born to a pair of black Australian Shepherds, Duke was meant to look like them, but didn’t.
 He saw every one of his littermates taken.
 He alone remained for rather a long time, unchosen, possibly on account of how he looked, until Ben Ludwigson came along, looking for what really counted in a friend and travel partner.
 How’s their journey going?

 When Chris Wilke and his dog Elska make a stop for groceries, and she has to stay in the vehicle a short while, it’s been reported that she’ll keep her gaze trained on the door of the store that Chris disappeared through, right up until the moment he reappears.
 She’s discovered that if she uses her Vulcan-like canine mind-meld powers, and aims them very hard at the door of the store, it will bring Chris back to her side.
-Do you doubt it?
+It never fails.

 Remember Lassie?
 The long-haired Collie of classic movie and TV fame who always saved the day?
 Or made an impossibly arduous journey home?
 It’s been a while since the heyday of Lassie fandom.
 But there’s still something about a Collie that says loyalty, home and family.
 And in this case, beer.
 Find out why.